samuel-jimenez/GramEditor/docs/src/themes.md

 ## Installing more Themes

-More themes are available from the Extensions page, which you can access via the command palette with `zed: extensions` or the [Tehanu website](https://tehanu.liten.app/extensions?filter=themes).
+More themes are available from the Extensions page, which you can access via the command palette with `zed: extensions` or the [Gram website](https://gram.liten.app/extensions?filter=themes).

-Many popular themes have been ported to Tehanu, and if you're struggling to choose one, visit [zed-themes.com](https://zed-themes.com), a third-party gallery with visible previews for many of them.
+Many popular themes have been ported to Gram, and if you're struggling to choose one, visit [zed-themes.com](https://zed-themes.com), a third-party gallery with visible previews for many of them.

 ## Configuring a Theme

 Your selected theme is stored in your settings file.
-You can open your settings file from the command palette with {#action tehanu::OpenSettingsFile} (bound to {#kb tehanu::OpenSettingsFile}).
+You can open your settings file from the command palette with {#action gram::OpenSettingsFile} (bound to {#kb gram::OpenSettingsFile}).

-By default, Tehanu maintains two themes: one for light mode and one for dark mode.
+By default, Gram maintains two themes: one for light mode and one for dark mode.
 You can set the mode to `"dark"` or `"light"` to ignore the current system mode.

 ```json [settings]